 Spring (March-May) is one of the greatest times to explore Annapurna Sanctuary for trekkers.
 During this season, the skies are clearer, and the overall mountainous views are more prominent.
 Trekkers may be subjected to the occasional shower of rain during the autumn months (September to November), but the area will be less busy, making it one of the favorite periods to hike the Annapurna Sanctuary.

 In the Annapurna region, the summer months (June to August) are the warmest.
 Rain falls virtually every day during the monsoon season, making the climb up the Annapurna Sanctuary muddy and treacherous.
 Due to low visibility caused by frequent rains, the summer season is unsuitable for hiking.
 As the environment cools and there is a lot of snow, a harsh winter is not recommended.
 To capture Annapurna’s magnificent beauty during the winter, winter gear is required to face the harshest of the cold weather conditions.
 In some instances, the weather in the Highlands can be unpredictable, and there may be frequent weather changes.

 Annapurna Sanctuary Trek Difficulty

 It’s a modest hike that anyone in good shape can complete.
-The trekking involves a lot of difficult terrains, thus the trip to Annapurna requires no prior hiking experience.
+Trekking involves a lot of difficult terrain, thus the trip to Annapurna requires no prior hiking experience.
 The trial, on the other hand, involves 6-7 hours on rough terrain, so you should be in good form beforehand.
 The difficulty of the hike is influenced by its height, topography, and weather conditions.